DrorWalt/ANTMN/README.md

 # ANTMN
-Analysis of topic model netoworks for frame extraction.
+Analysis of topic model netoworks for frame extraction (for LDA and STM).

 Supplementary code for http://dx.doi.org/10.1080/19312458.2019.1639145